sx-bet/sportx-js/README.md

 ### Submit a new order to a market

+*Note that to submit new orders you will first have to approve the SportX contracts for trading.
+See "Approve SportX contracts for DAI trading"*

 The odds in the API are all in a special implied format.
 For example, 2.0 (decimal) = 0.5 (implied).
 You'll need to convert your odds into implied in order to submit a new order to SportX.
 The odds you submit to place a new order on SportX are the odds you will receive as a bookmaker.
 Best explained with an example:

 The payload you need to submit looks like this: